-There are times when staying safe in our imaginations is more challenging than others – and we don’t think any of you would disagree that NOW is one of those times!
+There are times when staying safe in our imaginations is more challenging than others – and I don’t think any of you would disagree that NOW is one of those times!

 Staying calm, focusing on the positive, and figuring out what to do can be very challenging in the face of screaming headlines, confusing and contradictory information, upsetting stories about people being harmed, and disruptions to our normal routines.

 Feeling overwhelmed about all the bad things that might happen saps our energy, diminishes our joy in life, and makes it harder to take effective action.
 Worry does not make us, or our loved ones, any safer – it just makes us miserable.
 Constant anxiety also can create toxic stress that lowers our resistance to disease – and is likely to increase the anxiety of the children in our lives as well.